Build guide

 Fasten the outer screws

-Fasten the top plates to the chassis on the 6 outer holes along the edges with 25mm (or 20mm) countersunks. -
+Fasten the top plates to the chassis on the 6 outer holes along the edges.M320mm -

 Fasten the inner screws

-Fasten the top plates to the motors on the 4 inner holes with 14mm countersunks (bonus points if you fabricate 15mm countersunks for a better fit). -
+Fasten the top plates to the motors on the 4 inner holes.
+Bonus points if you fabricate 15mm countersinks for a better fit.M314mm -

 Attach the tool head